JordanSpencerWu/old-website/_posts/blog/2016/2016-07-09-get-your-current-location-with-javascript.markdown

 #### Using Google Maps API

 Once we have the geolocation data we can use <a href="https://developers.google.com/maps/" target="_blank">Google Maps API</a> to display your current location.
 When using this api you will need a access key that allows you access to the api, once you get your api key remember to enable the google maps api.
-I going to be using <a href="https://hpneo.github.io/gmaps/" target="_blank">Gmaps.js</a>, this allows me to use Google Maps with less code.
+I'm going to be using <a href="https://hpneo.github.io/gmaps/" target="_blank">Gmaps.js</a>, this allows me to use Google Maps with less code.
 Now for a demonstration click the button below to find your current location!!

 <button type="button" class="find-me btn btn-info btn-block" style="margin: 0 auto;">Find My Location</button>

 <div id="map" style="height:50vh;width:100%;"></div>

 #### Conclusion
 The Pokémon GO game is watching your position which is similar to the `watchPosition()` method in the Geolocation API.
 Beware that watching your position using GPS or WiFi consumes your battery power at a faster rate.
-This bring back memory from when I played Pokémon on my gameboy, I still remember my first lvl 100 pokemon was Nikoking.
-Lets hope I'm able to find a Nidoran in Pokémon GO!
+This bring back memory from when I played Pokémon on my gameboy, I still remember my first lvl 100 pokémon was Nidoking, well time to find a nidoran in Pokémon GO!

 <script src="https://maps.google.com/maps/api/js?key=AIzaSyAZhjK4Uio-T1ZkADdweo1uxHC9jRUYEM0"></script>
 <script>